AryanJaiswal763/Web-Dev-Projects/README.md

 ## 📁 Projects

 - `BaseBallScore` – A real-time MLB live score tracker using public API and front-end tools only.
+- `Tic Tac Toe`- A fun game to play when you are bored, using html,css & javascript

 _More projects will be added soon...
 Stay tuned!_